DNP Nurse Anesthesia Admission Requirements

 - Minimum GPA of 3.2 on a 4.0 scale in the last 60 semester units of college/university coursework

-- Minimum of one year of current full time clinical registered nursing experience in adult critical care ICU.
-The Adult ICU requirement can be satisfied by working in any kind of Adult ICU environment, such as a Medical ICU, Surgical ICU, Coronary Care Unit, Trauma ICU, Cardiovascular ICU, Neuro ICU, Burn ICU, and CT ICU.
-The following experience is NOT considered adult critical care: emergency room, post anesthesia care unit, step down unit, and cath lab.
+- Minimum of one year of full-time clinical registered nursing experience within the past two years in an adult critical care unit in the U.S. The Adult ICU requirement can be satisfied by working in any kind of Adult ICU environment, such as a Medical ICU, Surgical ICU, Coronary Care Unit, Trauma ICU, Cardiovascular ICU, Neuro ICU, Burn ICU, and CT ICU.
+The following experience is NOT considered adult critical care: Pediatric ICU, emergency room, post anesthesia care unit, step down unit, and cath lab.

 - CCRN (Adult) Certification